kamiyaa/joshuto/docs/image_previews/README.md

 Using these hooks, one can trigger various actions when moving the cursor along files in Joshuto, and they can also be used to show image previews by the help of other 3rd party tools.

-Keep in mind that the result of the “normal” `preview` script you use for textual previews is cached by Joshuto and is not called every time a file is focused, but the “shown” hook is.

 # Wrapper Script
 For some of the 3rd party tools, it's necessary to run them as a separate process, in parallel to Joshuto.